JohnH-Github/YouTooltip/README.md

 		- Auto: Send requests on page load and whenever more links are added.
 			- Supports Google API only.
 		- Hover: Send requests only for links that are hovered over.
-			- Supports both Google API, Invidious API, and Piped API.
+			- Supports Google API, Invidious API, and Piped API.
 	- Display mode
 		- Tooltip.
 		- Custom tooltip